- Outdoor Drop Toilet

 Tidbinbilla Nature Reserve supports a wide range of wildlife including, kangaroos, wallabies, koalas, emus, lyrebirds, platypus and various other mammal, bird, reptile and insect species.

 SMOKING IS NOT PERMITED INSIDE THE PROPERTY.

 Nil Desperandum can sleep up to 6 guests in two bedrooms.
 One room has a double bed, and the second room has two bunk beds with 4x king-single mattresses.
-Camping is not permitted at the property, or in Tidbinbilla Nature Reserve.
-All guests must be included in the 6 people sleeping arrangements.
+Camping is not permitted at the property, or in the reserve.
+All guests must be included in the 6 person sleeping arrangements.
 We do not recommend staying overnight for small children and infants due to the potential weather extremes and historic nature of the property.